 – Enterprise Café

 – David Chiddick Café

 Get 10p off any 12oz hot drink when using your University branded KeepCup from Quad outlets.

 Free tap water is available in all Quad outlets and there are water fountains available for use throughout the campus. #Takebackthetap

 Go Green Week – each year the University runs workshops, events and competitions to encourage staff and students to go green.
 Look out for events on our Get Involved page.

-Fairtrade Fortnight – the University acquired Fairtrade University status in 2015.
-More information can be found here: http://estates.lincoln.ac.uk/fairtrade/
+Fairtrade Fortnight – the University re-acquired Fairtrade University status in 2018.
+More information can be found here: https://estates.lincoln.ac.uk/fairtrade/

 Edible Campus – the University has planted numerous fruit trees around campus and works with staff and students to manage a raised bed allotment.
 Learn more